 In this Letter, the local church is rebuked for their self-sufficiency, which made them blind to their need for repentance.
-It ends with a special message to those who are victorious who are told that they will sit down with the Lord on His throne.
-As in the previous Letters, the word victorious refers to the those who maintain their testimony to the point of death just as the Lord was victorious at the cross and ascended to the Father’s Throne.
-The eternal perspective that is displayed in the word victorious can also be seen in the letter to the Church in Philadelphia where we read that those who endure patiently will be kept from the Hour of Trial.
+It ends with a special message to those who are victorious, who are told that they will sit down with the Lord on His throne.
+As in the previous Letters, the word victorious refers to the those who will maintain their testimony to the point of death just as the Lord was victorious and ascended to the Father’s Throne.
+The eternal perspective that is contained in the word victorious can also be seen in the rest of the letter where we read that those who endure patiently will be kept from the Hour of Trial.

 Since you have kept my command to endure patiently, I will also keep you from the hour of trial that is going to come on the whole world to test the inhabitants of the earth.
 Rev. 3:10

 The promise to those who endure patiently that they will be kept from the Hour of Trial refers to being kept to eternal life and is not a promise that the church will be taken from this earth to escape martyrdom.
 This conclusion corresponds with the following verse where the Lord similarly prayed for His disciples that they would be protected from the evil one.

 My prayer is not that you take them out of the world but that you protect them from the evil one.
 John.
 17:15

 In these verses, the phrase, “protect them from”, comes from the same word(s) in the original (eteresas: SEC 5083)* as the phrase, “keep you from”, which is used in the original passage.
 From this context, we learn that the phrase, “keep you from”, should not be interpreted to be a guarantee of divine protection from martyrdom as history tells us that the Apostles, who Jesus prayed for to be protected, were killed for their testimony.